 Carpathian Mountains, Romania

 While Romania’s charms are becoming more widely known, it’s still a pretty under-the-radar travel destination – but it won’t be long before it becomes one of Europe’s newest must-visit hotspots.
-So, if you want to discover the beauty and romance of this fabulous country, now’s the time to go.
+So, if you’d like to discover the beauty and romance of this fabulous country, now’s the time.

 The most famous region of Romania is Transylvania, a land synonymous with gothic castles, turreted towns, mist-wrapped mountains, and dark fairy tales.
-Transylvania is so much more than the fabled home of Count Dracula though, as it’s also the site of Romania’s rugged rooftop – the Carpathian Mountains.
+Transylvania is so much more than the fabled home of Count Dracula, as it’s also the site of Romania’s rugged rooftop – the Carpathian Mountains.

 This vast mountain chain runs right down the centre of the country, and the best way to experience its staggering natural beauty is by trekking.
 Hike over mountain plateaus, through ancient forests, along rocky canyons, and across wildflower-adorned meadows.
 Just keep an eye out for brown bears, black chamois, lynxes, and wolves!